-To reach the property from Boulder, head west on Linden Ave. to Timber Lane.
+To reach the property from Boulder, head west on Lee Hill Drive.
 Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes could be north or south on Timber Lane to Linden east to the city of Boulder.
+Two main evacuation routes would be east on Lee Hill Drive to the city of Boulder or west on to Lee Hill Drive and east Lefthand Canyon.